How To Use Email Source Object in a Report Model¶

-Read Unread Only – check the option if you want to process the unread emails only.
+Read Unread Only – Check this option if you want to process the unread emails only.

-Mark Email As Read – check the option if you want to mark the processed emails as read.
+Mark Email As Read – Check this option if you want to mark the processed emails as read.

 Filters - You can apply various filters to only process specific emails in the folder.